CatchTheTornado/opensourcetipsbook/README.md

 # Open Source Tips & Tricks Book

-Welcome to **Open Source: Tips and Tricks book**  - a comprehensive guide intended to empower both **startups and established enterprises** to successfully navigate the world of open source software and **build a successfull OSS product**.
+Welcome to **Open Source: Tips and Tricks book**  - a comprehensive guide intended to empower both **startups and established enterprises** to successfully navigate the world of open source software and **build a successful OSS product**.

 This is an open source book on open source so everyone is invited to:
 <table>
     <tr>
-        <td valign="top" width="50%">📣 Give us some feedback by <a href="https://github.com/CatchTheTornado/opensourcetipsbook/issues">creating a Github issue</a> in the book's repository</td>
+        <td valign="top" width="50%">📣 Give us some feedback by <a href="https://github.com/CatchTheTornado/opensourcetipsbook/issues">creating a GitHub issue</a> in the book's repository</td>
         <td valign="top" width="50%">👩‍💻 Contribute to the book by <a href="https://github.com/CatchTheTornado/opensourcetipsbook/pulls">creating a pull request</a> with any kind of improvements, amendments or new content.</td>
     </tr>
 </table>

-## ... for practicioners and for business
+## ... for practitioners and for business

 This guide is *definitely for you* if you are:
-- **an innovator, CTO or manager** at a software company thinking on OSS benefits for your organization
+- **an innovator, CTO or manager** at a software company thinking about OSS benefits for your organization
 - **a startup founder** running a tech business, developer product etc.
-- **a developer** contributing to, being part of any OS project.
+- **a developer** contributing to or being part of any OS project.

 In this rapidly evolving digital era, open source software has emerged as a powerful tool for businesses, fostering innovation, collaboration, and transparency.
 However, effectively leveraging open source to drive business success requires a nuanced understanding of its principles, best practices, and pitfalls.
 That's where this guide comes in.